-Best Apple Watch Bands for Extra Large Wrists in 2019
+Best Apple Watch Bands for Extra Large Wrists 2022

 This hybrid band is made of genuine premium leather on the exterior and a comfortable silicone on the inside.
 It was designed to withstand sweat, making it a great workout band while also not looking like traditional sports bands.
 There are several color combinations, and the band will fit 6.7-9-inch wrists.

-It may be hard to find a lot of options for larger wrists, but these are some of the best ones that we've rounded up.
-Our personal favorite is the Speidel Twist-O-Flex Stainless Steel Stretch Band, because it's pretty much everything we like about the link bracelet style without the fuss, and it can even extend an additional five inches beyond the original size to suit your needs.
+It may be hard to find many options for larger wrists, but these are some of the best ones that we've rounded up.
+Our personal favorite is the Speidel Twist-O-Flex Stainless Steel Stretch Band (opens in new tab).
+It's pretty much everything we like about the link bracelet style without the fuss, and it can even extend an additional five inches beyond the original size to suit your needs.

+If you prefer something with a bit more sparkle, I heartily recommend the elegant Wearlizer Rhinestone X-Link Apple Watch Band (opens in new tab).
+It suits my classic, feminine style and has quickly become a favorite in my vast Apple Watch band collection.

+Looking for more ideas?
+We've also rounded up the best leather Apple Watch bands, the best Apple Watch bands for kids, the best Apple Watch bands under $20, and the best Sport bands for Apple Watch.